linda-seiter/CMSC115_2258/unit8_project/README.md

 ## Introduction

-In this project, you will develop several methods within the `LandscapeService` class to manipulate a 2D array that represents a rectangular yard, with the array dimensions specified as `rows x columns`.
-It can be assumed that the methods will receive a non-empty, rectangular 2D array as a parameter.
+In this project, you will develop several methods within the `LandscapeService` class to manipulate a 2D array that represents a rectangular yard.

-The `main` method will invoke these methods to add elements such as a house, trees, squirrels, flowers, and grass to the yard.
+The `main` method will add elements to the yard such as green grass, a house surrounded by flowers, and trees surrounded by squirrels.

 For example:

 ```text
 🌳🐿️🟩🟩🟩🟩🟩🐿️🌳